kersing/multitech-installer/README.md

 2) Download installer.sh

-3) Connect to Conduit using the instruction at item 2. http://www.multitech.net/developer/software/mlinux/getting-started-with-conduit-mlinux/
+3) Connect to Conduit using the instruction at item 2 of http://www.multitech.net/developer/software/mlinux/getting-started-with-conduit-mlinux/

-4) Copy installer.sh to the conduit using Putty SCP (pscp.exe) or scp. scp installer.sh root@192.168.2.1:
+4) Copy installer.sh to the conduit using Putty SCP (pscp.exe) or scp.

+scp installer.sh root@192.168.2.1:

-5) Using the connection established in step 3, run the installer. sh installer.sh
+5) Using the connection established in step 3, run the installer.

+sh installer.sh

 6) Provide answers to the prompts.